First of all, happy New Year to everyone! Although 2020 wasn’t the best year, I am sure that we are all going to prosper in an amazing 2021!

 Understanding the marking criteria:

 This somehow sounds quite straightforward, but it is surprising the number of students who still haven’t had a look at it.
-The marking criteria often outlines various aspects of the essay, such as: understanding of the topic, wide range of readings, structure and coherence, etc. Understanding where are the “score points” is essential to achieve a first-class grade.
+The marking criteria often outline various aspects of the essay, such as understanding of the topic, a wide range of readings, structure and coherence, etc. Understanding where are the “score points” is essential to achieve a first-class grade.